DIY In-Ground Brick Fire Pit – Complete Materials List

 Fire Pit Spark Screen

-Helps prevent sparks and embers from escaping the pit.
+For safety measures a fire pit spark screen is required to prevent sparks and embers escaping the pit.

 👉 View spark screens on Amazon